Everyone (Skins series 1): Plot

 Anwar's uncle is DJing for the birthday party; unimpressed with the tacky disco music, Anwar complains.
-His dad initially tells him his uncle should DJ because he has a proper ear for music so that Anwar's English friends don't burn the place down, however, once out of earshot of Anwar's mother, he confesses that Anwar's uncle is an "arsehole" and notes grimly that while he's DJing, he can't grope women.
-Anwar then expects to get the best birthday present ever as a friend of his sisters' shows interest in him.
+His father initially tells him his uncle should DJ because he has a proper ear for music; however, once out of earshot of Anwar's mother, he confesses that Anwar's uncle is an "arsehole" and notes grimly that while he cannot grope women while DJing.
+Anwar is then seduced by one of his sister's friends.
 He begins kissing her, but leaves to gossip to Maxxie, who is waiting outside.
-While Anwar is begging Maxxie to come inside, his dad comes outside and the two boys reveal that Maxxie is gay.
-Anwar's dad doesn't seem to mind and invites Maxxie inside regardless.
+While Anwar is begging Maxxie to come inside, his father comes outside and the two boys reveal that Maxxie is gay.
+Anwar's father states that he will not discriminate against homosexuality, as he has faith that God will one day enlighten him and make him understand, and invites Maxxie inside.

-Tony and Effy rescue Sid from the hospital, bring clothes with them, and take him to find Cassie, assuming she'll be at Anwar's birthday party.
+Tony and Effy rescue Sid from the hospital and take him to find Cassie, assuming she will be at Anwar's birthday party, and Effy calls Tony a "wanker" for hurting Michelle.
 Sid arrives at the party at roughly the same time as Merve, who demands his ring back off Chris.
 Chris gives the ring to Angie, who gives it back to Merve, turning down his proposal, but also breaking up with Chris.
-A fight breaks out in the club between the English and the Australians.
+A fight breaks out in the club between Chris' friends and Merve and his henchmen.

 Tony finds Cassie outside and gives her Sid's love letter.
 He then tries to call Michelle, who is crying in the bathroom.
 Struggling to find a good connection, Tony walks out onto the road and is hit by a bus, directly in front of Effy.
 Before being hit, he is able to leave a voicemail on Michelle's phone, proclaiming his love for her.
-Sid leaves the club to find Cassie and meets her by her favourite spot in the city, where she tried to commit suicide.
+The cast break out into a rendition of Cat Steves' "Widl World", led by Sid, who leaves the club to find Cassie and meets her by her favourite spot in the city, where she tried to commit suicide.